zumasys/docs/site/jbase/get-started/README.md

 If you prefer to experiment rather than watch, here is our [Docker cheat-sheet](./docker-container/README.md)

-## Find out more about the platform with our Introduction to jBASE
+### Find out more about the platform with our Introduction to jBASE:

 [jBASE Fundamentals - Read this first](./introduction/fundamentals/README.md)
 [jBASE BASIC (jBC)](./introduction/jbc/README.md)